ArystoCrypto/CurrencyExchange/README.md

 Once you have managed to install and access **backstage2**, log in using admin/admin and go to 'Status'=>'App Configuration'.
 This the is the place where you will specify all of the application's settings from now on:

 **Global App Settings**
-- **Application Timezone:** The default timezone of WLOX (the frontend will be seen in each user's timezone).
+- **Application Timezone:** The default timezone of CurrencyExchange (the frontend will be seen in each user's timezone).
 - **BTC Miner's Fee:** The fee for sending Bitcoin, collected by the network.
 We recommend 0.001.
 - **Currency Conversion Fee (%):** A number between 0 and 100 (decimals allowed).
-The fee collected by WLOX when a trade happens across currencies.
+The fee collected by CurrencyExchange when a trade happens across currencies.
 - **Exchange's Name:** For example 'MyExchange'.
 Will be used in place of [exchange_name] in site content.
 - **Fiat Withdrawal Fee:** Not implemented.
 Leave at 0 for now, unless you want to develop this feature!
 - **Min.
 Order Amnt.
 (USD):** The minimum order that can be placed.